-As you will proceed reading, you will find the list of countries that can offer you an ideal ground for a startup.
+As you’ll proceed reading, you will find the list of countries that can offer you an ideal ground for a startup.
 We have also mentioned the requirements and conditions of each of them, which would eventually let you decide where you can grow your business.

 The Startup Visas of the World: Countries that offer Entrepreneur Visas

 Having said that, it’s time to expand your horizons and bring your idea to the world!
 Figure out which of the countries will work the best for you.